Portrait photo of Alexander Menegat

 +4618671850

-My aim is to improve our understanding of interactions within agroecosystems and to develop cropping systems based on the systematic and integrated use of ecological mechanisms rather than direct interventions such as herbicides and fertilisers.
+My aim is to improve our understanding of interactions within agroecosystems and to develop cropping systems based on the systematic and integrated use of ecological mechanisms.

 Presentation

-My research aims to investigate the effects of agricultural practices on agroecosystem functioning.
-Specifically, I focus on how cropping system diversification affects the composition of arable plant communities and subsequently their functional diversity.
-In my research, I use Functional Interpretation of Botanical Surveys (FIBS) to describe how agricultural practices shape weed communities.
-To translate this basic knowledge into agricultural practice, I use participatory methods in which farmers, extension agents, and researchers work together to design and evaluate cropping systems in short- and long-term field experiments.
-In addition to my core research areas, I have a broad interest in the environmental, social, and economic implications of agroecosystem management.
+My research focuses on the impact of agricultural practices on agroecosystem functioning.
+More specifically, I am interested in how diversifying cropping systems affects the composition of arable plant communities and their functional diversity.
+Among other methods, I use functional interpretation of botanical surveys to illustrate the impact of agricultural practices on weed communities.
+To translate this knowledge into agricultural practice, I employ participatory methods, bringing together farmers, extension agents and researchers to design and evaluate cropping systems in short- and long-term field experiments.
+Alongside my core research areas, I am interested in the environmental, social and economic implications of agroecosystem management.

 Research